satyajit-bagchi/SFND_Unscented_Kalman_Filter/README.md

 This project implements an Unscented Kalman Filter using C++ to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.

-The main program can be built and ran by doing the following from the project top directory.
+The main program can be built and run by doing the following from the project top directory.

 1. mkdir build
 2. cd build